-Value £6.3m Lead Body ad Body University of Highlands and Islands, Moray College Current status Working to submit project Full Business Case to the MGD Board in June 2023 with a view to securing Government approval by September 2023.
-ABILITY TO ENTER NEW MAIN SHARE KNOWLEDGE, GROW SUPPORT BUSINESSES Project vision Provision of education, research and business support functions to support new business start-ups, whilst helping to upscale existing micro businesses.
+Value £6.3m Lead Body University of Highlands and Islands, Moray College

+Current status Working to submit project Full Business Case to the MGD Board in June 2023 with a view to securing Government approval by September 2023.
+Project vision Provision of education, research and business support functions to support new business start-ups, whilst helping to upscale existing micro businesses.